 James E. Brown's name is included in the Tablets of the Missing on the Memorial Wall, Cambridge American Cemetery and Memorial.

-NOTE: This Memorial lists March 3, 1944 as the date of Seaman Brown's death.
-Since the ship was "lost," this was the date used to officially declare him dead.
+NOTE: This Memorial lists March 3, 1944 as the date of Seaman Brown's death; it is, instead, his official death date.

 Note: BODY LOST AT SEA.
 Seaman Brown was on Meriwether Lewis when the ship was torpedeod and sunk by U-634